NaN-tic/trytond-sale_customer_product_restrict/tests/scenario_sale_customer_product_restrict.rst

     >>> sale.save()         # doctest: +IGNORE_EXCEPTION_DETAIL
     Traceback (most recent call last):
         ...
-    UserError: ('UserError', (u'Product "product" is restricted to some customers only.', ''))
+    UserError: ('UserError', ('Product "product" is restricted to some customers only.', ''))

 Sale Restricted and not restricted product to allowed Customer::